 Gender does not alter ibrutinib systemic clearance.

 Ibrutinib is not significantly cleared renally; urinary excretion of metabolites is < 10% of the dose.
-Creatinine clearance > 25 mL/min had no influence on the exposure to IMBRUVICA.
-There are no data in patients with severe renal impairment (CLcr < 25 mL/min) or in patients on dialysis.
+Creatinine clearance (CrCL) > 25 mL/min had no influence on the exposure to IMBRUVICA.
+There are no data in patients with severe renal impairment (CrCL < 25 mL/min) or in patients on dialysis.

 Coadministration of Ibrutinib with CYP3A Inhibitors

-In a sequential design trial of 18 healthy volunteers, a single dose of 120 mg of IMBRUVICA was administered alone on Day 1 and a single dose of 40 mg of IMBRUVICA was administered on Day 7 in combination with 400 mg of ketoconazole (given daily on Days 4 - 9).
+In a sequential design trial of 18 healthy, fasted volunteers, a single dose of 120 mg of IMBRUVICA was administered alone on Day 1 and a single dose of 40 mg of IMBRUVICA was administered on Day 7 in combination with 400 mg of ketoconazole (given daily on Days 4 - 9).
 Ketoconazole increased ibrutinib dose-normalized Cmax and AUC 29-fold and 24-fold, respectively.
-Simulations using physiologically-based pharmacokinetic (PBPK) models suggested that moderate CYP3A inhibitors (diltiazem and erythromycin) may increase the AUC of ibrutinib 6 to 9-fold in fasted condition.
+Simulations using fasted conditions indicate that moderate CYP3A inhibitors diltiazem and erythromycin may increase AUC of ibrutinib by 5- to 8-fold.

 Coadministration of Ibrutinib with CYP3A Inducers

-Preliminary PK data from an ongoing dedicated drug interaction trial and simulations using PBPK indicate that rifampin (a strong CYP3A inducer) can decrease ibrutinib Cmax and AUC by more than 10-fold.
-Simulations using PBPK suggested that a moderate CYP3A inducer (efavirenz) may decrease the AUC of ibrutinib up to 3-fold.
+PK data from a dedicated drug interaction trial showed that rifampin (a strong CYP3A inducer) decreases ibrutinib Cmax and AUC by more than 13- and 10-fold.
+Simulations using PBPK suggested that a moderate CYP3A inducer (efavirenz) may decrease the AUC of ibrutinib by up to 3-fold.

 Coadministration of Ibrutinib with CYP Substrates